andreas-legath/teched2025-XP266/exercises/ex2/README.md

 # Exercise 2 - Maintain your Feature in Cloud ALM

-In this exercise, we will check whether the integration between SAP Cloud ALM and SAP Cloud Transport Managemeent service has been established properly.
-This will enable the usage of Features in SAP Cloud ALM to transport changes throghout your landscape.
+In this exercise, we will check whether the integration between SAP Cloud ALM and SAP Cloud Transport Management service has been established properly.
+This will enable the usage of Features in SAP Cloud ALM to transport changes throughout your landscape.
 The creation of the Feature will be part of the exercise.

 ## Exercise 2.0 - Check your Cloud ALM and cTMS integration